valkosch/securiteam.blog/content/about/index.en.md

 # Skills

-* advanced understanding of Linux (my daily driver is an Arch linux)
+* advanced understanding of Linux (btw I use Arch Linux :D)
 * experienced in C/C++, Java development, also entry level Go and Python knowledge
 * web development with React, Next.js and Hugo (this website was made with Hugo)
-* intermidiate understandig of concepts in IT Security, SOC Security Analyst, penetration testing, also I solve CTFs in my free time
+* intermediate understandig of concepts in IT Security, SOC Security Analyst, penetration testing, also I solve CTFs in my free time
+* DevOps experience with Git
-* hungarian C2, english C1, spanish A2, and a bit of german
+* native hungarian, english C1, spanish A2, and a bit of german

 # Motivation